Thingsaver/Portfolio/README.md

 # Portfolio
-for all my cert and resumes and projects
+For all my coding projects from my certs